 Our practices related to protecting the privacy of your health information are described in our Notice of Privacy Practices (NOPP).
 The NOPP describes how we use your information to provide treatment to you, to obtain payment for that treatment and for our internal operations.
 You will be given a copy of the NOPP at your first visit.
 We will also ask you to sign an acknowledgement indicating that you have been given a copy of our NOPP.
 Signing the acknowledgement is not required for us to continue to protect the privacy of your health information as described in the NOPP.
 We ask for your signature so that we can keep track of who has been given a copy of our NOPP.

-- Yale School of Medicine Notice of Privacy Practice
+- Yale Schools of Medicine and Nursing Notice of Privacy Practice

 - Aviso sobre las Prácticas de Respeto a la Confidencialidad/Privacidad